-Explore Our Properties
+Explore Our Preserves

-Of the more than 255,000 acres of land the Conservancy has protected, more than 200,000 acres have been conveyed to the Allegheny National Forest and Commonwealth of Pennsylvania for the state public lands system.
-Today, millions of people who live and visit Pennsylvania can freely enjoy these beautiful places for outdoor recreation and nature exploration.
+Of the more than 260,000 acres of land the Conservancy has protected, more than 200,000 acres have been conveyed to the Allegheny National Forest and Commonwealth of Pennsylvania for the state public lands system.
+Today, millions of people who live in and visit Pennsylvania can freely enjoy these beautiful places for outdoor recreation and nature exploration.